Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Introduction

+A key drawback of this approach is programming overhead: for every new task (a task consists of an instantiation of an environment and a goal), the user must analyze the environment, design a strategy to achieve the goal, and encode the strategy into a program, with a poorly written program producing a suboptimal agent.
+Furthermore, partially observed environments significantly complicate the programming task because the program must implement a strategy that correctly, and ideally optimally, handles every possible configuration of the hidden regions of the environment.

-To address this challenge, we propose an approach called \emph{model predictive program synthesis (MPPS)}.
-At a high level, our approach synthesizes the guiding program based on a conditional generative model of the environment, but in a way that is robust to the uncertainty in this model.
-In particular, for a user-provided goal specification $\phi$, the agent chooses its actions using the following three steps: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item {\bf Hallucinator:} First, inspired by world-models~\cite{world-models}, the agent keeps track of a conditional generative model $g$ over possible realizations of the unobserved portions of the environment. \item {\bf Synthesizer:} Next, given the world predicted by $g$, the agent synthesizes a program $p$ that achieves $\phi$ assuming this prediction is accurate.
-Since world predictions are stochastic in nature, it samples multiple predicted worlds and computes the program that maximizes the probability of success according to these samples. \item {\bf Executor:} Finally, the agent executes the strategy encoded by $p$ for a fixed number of steps $N$.
-Concretely, $p$ is a sequence of components $p=c_1;...;c_k$, where each component is an \emph{option} $c_\tau=(\pi_\tau,\beta_\tau)$~\cite{sutton1999between}, which says to execute policy $\pi_\tau$ until condition $\beta_\tau$ holds. \end{itemize} If $\phi$ is not satisfied after $N$ steps, then the above process is repeated.
-Since the hallucinator now has more information (assuming the agent has explored more of the environment), the agent now has a better chance of achieving its goal.
+To address this challenge, we propose a new approach, {\em model predictive program synthesis (MPPS)}, that automatically synthesizes the guiding programs for program guided reinforcement learning.

+MPPS works with a conditional generative model of the environment and a high level specification of the goal of the task to automatically synthesize a program that achieves the goal, with the synthesized program robust to uncertainty in the model.
+Because the automatically generated agent, and not the user, reasons about how to solve each new task, MPPS significantly reduces user burden.
+Given a goal specification $\phi$, the agent uses the following three steps to choose its actions: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item {\bf Hallucinator:} First, inspired by world-models~\cite{world-models}, the agent keeps track of a conditional generative model $g$ over possible realizations of the unobserved portions of the environment. \item {\bf Synthesizer:} Next, the agent synthesizes a program $p$ that achieves $\phi$ assuming the hallucinator $g$ is accurate.
+Since world predictions are stochastic in nature, it samples multiple predicted worlds and computes the program that maximizes the probability of success. \item {\bf Executor:} Finally, the agent executes the options corresponding to the components in the program $p=[c_1;...;c_k]$ for a fixed number of steps $N$. \end{itemize} If $\phi$ is not satisfied after $N$ steps, then the above process is repeated.
+Since the hallucinator now has more information (because the agent has explored more of the environment), the agent now has a better chance of achieving its goal.
 Importantly, the agent is implicitly encouraged to explore since it must do so to discover whether the current program can successfully achieve the goal $\phi$.